Li (surname 李): Tang dynasty

 As the surname of the emperors of the Tang dynasty, Li was bestowed upon or adopted by numerous people.
 During the period, it became one of the most common Chinese surnames.

 Li was the imperial surname of the Tang dynasty, founded by Li Yuan in 618 AD.
 One of the most prosperous and influential dynasties in Chinese history, Tang was ruled by 20 emperors surnamed Li.
 The Tang dynasty imperial family belonged to the northwest military aristocracy prevalent during the Sui dynasty and claimed to be paternally descended from Laozi, the Qin general Li Xin, the Han dynasty general Li Guang, and Western Liang ruler Li Gao.

 The Tang emperors liberally granted the royal surname to favoured generals, officials, and their clans, such as Xu Shiji, Du Fuwei, and Guo Zihe (郭子和).
 Many non-Han people under Tang's rule were also granted the Li surname, including the Eastern Tujue khan Ashina Simo (Li Simo), Mohe leaders Li Duozuo and Li Jinxing (李謹行), Khitan leaders Li Guangbi and Li Jinzhong, and Goguryo general Li Zhengji.
 Some Tibetans, Uyghurs, Persians, and Jews were also granted the Li surname.
 The number of people surnamed Li skyrocketed during the Tang dynasty.

 Other dynasties ruled by Li families

 During the Five Dynasties and Ten Kingdoms period following the fall of Tang in 907, the Shatuo general Li Keyong, who had been granted the Li surname, established the Jin State, precursor of the Later Tang.
 Li Bian (Xu Zhigao), the founder of the Southern Tang, also changed his surname to Li.
 The emperors of Later Tang and Southern Tang continued the Tang tradition of liberally bestowing the Li surname on their favoured people.

-Other Li-surnamed dynasties include Liang, Western Xia (Tangut Empire), and Shun.
+Other Li-surnamed dynasties include Liang, Western Xia, and Shun.
 All told, there have been 64 Li-surnamed emperors in Chinese history, ruling all or part of China for 650 years.